konstantintutsch/website/_posts/2023-10-07-the-three-body-problem-novel.md

 The story is not foreseeable and I was always wondering what could happen next and why something had happened.
 This unpredictability is one of the special features I really appreciate about the trilogy.
 Because of this, I recommend that you avoid spoilers at any cost if you'd like to read the trilogy in the future.

 In the following days, I'll also write posts about the other two books.
-But these articles **will contain spoilers**.
-But don't worry too much, I'll add a warning to them 😊